 - A covered benefit under its health plan;

 - Safe, effective and medically necessary;

 - Appropriate for the specific patient;

-- Cost-effective: and
+- Cost-effective; and

 - Neither experimental nor investigational.

 Obtaining a determination of coverage and reimbursement for a product from each relevant governmental or other third-party payor is a time-consuming and costly process that could require us to provide supporting scientific, clinical and cost-effectiveness data for the use of our products to each payor.
-Since commercializing ARIKAYCE, payors have evaluated ARIKAYCE for inclusion on formularies.
+Payors in the US have evaluated ARIKAYCE for inclusion on formularies.
 Going forward, we may not be able to provide data sufficient to gain positive coverage and reimbursement determinations or we might need to conduct post-marketing studies in order to demonstrate the cost-effectiveness of ARIKAYCE to such payors' satisfaction.
 Such studies might require us to commit a significant amount of management time and financial and other resources.

 Even when a payor determines that a product is eligible for reimbursement, the payor may impose coverage limitations that preclude payment for some uses that are approved by the FDA or non-US regulatory authorities and/or may set a reimbursement rate that is too low to support a profitable sales price for the product.
+For example, in France we agreed with the French authorities to a reimbursed price which was lower than the price in our temporary authorization for use (Autorisation Temporaire d'Utilisation or ATU) and are required to refund the difference.
+As a result, we recorded a revenue reversal in the fourth quarter of 2022, related to revenue recorded in prior periods.
+In addition, in 2023, we anticipate a one-time, prospective price decrease for ARIKAYCE in Japan in the high-single digit to low-double digit range.
 In the US, payors have restricted and continue to restrict coverage of ARIKAYCE by using a variable co-payment structure that imposes higher costs on patients for drugs that are not preferred by the payor and by imposing requirements for prior authorization or step edits.
 Subsequent approvals of competitive products could result in a detrimental change to the reimbursement of our products.
 The occurrence of any of these events likely would adversely impact market acceptance and demand for ARIKAYCE, which, in turn, could affect our ability to successfully commercialize ARIKAYCE and adversely impact our business, financial condition, results of operations and prospects and the value of our common stock.